-1.1.1 Accessible routes shall be provided to give direct access to the principal entrance to the building where practical.
+- 1.1.1 Accessible routes shall be provided to give direct access to the principal entrance to the building where practical.
 If it is not practical, the alternative most direct practical route to the space served by the principal entrance shall be used.
-The route shall have signs complying with NZBC F8.

-1.1.2 Where a site has separate buildings as part of a single complex, accessible routes shall not deviate substantially from the convenient or direct route commonly used.

-1.1.3 Where accessible units of Community service buildings are provided, an accessible route shall connect all accessible units to reception areas, offices, shops, dining rooms, kitchens, laundries, ablution blocks, recreation rooms and any other communal facilities.

-1.1.4 Figure 1 illustrates an acceptable solution with provision for people with disabilities to approach buildings.

-1.1.5 Access routes which are part of an escape route shall also comply with NZBC C2.
+The route shall have signs complying with NZBC F8. - 1.1.2 Where a site has separate buildings as part of a single complex, accessible routes shall not deviate substantially from the convenient or direct route commonly used. - 1.1.3 Where accessible units of Community service buildings are provided, an accessible route shall connect all accessible units to reception areas, offices, shops, dining rooms, kitchens, laundries, ablution blocks, recreation rooms and any other communal facilities. - 1.1.4 Figure 1 illustrates an acceptable solution with provision for people with disabilities to a poach buildings. - 1.1.5 Access but which are part of a escape rout shall a so composition.
+BC C